pdjr-beatrice/log/log/docs/log-atrest.md

+# log-atrest

-# log-atrest - check whether a log show's the vessel was at rest.
+Check whether a day's log show's that the vessel was at rest.

 ## SYNOPIS